oplS15projects/FP4-proposal/README.md

 # Project Title: Henriette the Witch
 ### Problem Statement
+We will be making a 2D side-scrolling game.
+Our plan is to get rather involved, including a number of mechanics.
+Gameplay will include maneuvering around obstacles, attacking enemies using spells, and gaining expeirence points to level up.
+The ultimate goal of the game is to reach the right side of each stage.

 * An attempt to create a 2 D Side Scrolling game with the 2htdp/universe library.
 When using the 2htdp/univese library we manipulate what are called “WorldState”s; These “WorldState”s represent the current state of the program and in our program also choose which maps are to be drawn on the screen.
 The “big-bang” procedure drives the entire program around so that we can have an interactive product; “big-bang” expects us to hand procedures to it that will handle creating new “WorldState”s, key-handlers, and draw procedures.
 * Therefore, we need to handle drawing the map, player movement, collisions, etc. so that "big-bang" will know what to do with it when it comes to the next state, every "tick" we have to update all the sprites and map.